hackbinghamton/DataScienceWorkshop/DataEngineering/nosql-mongodb.md

 # NoSQL and MongoDB 📄

+## Overview
+### You Will Learn
+In this section you will learn:
+1. What NoSQL is and the differences between NoSQL and SQL
+2. What MongoDB is
+3. How to set up a MongoDB account
+4. How to query data in MongoDB

+### Prerequisites
+None

+### Introduction

 In this section we're going to be chatting about some alternative forms of data storage.
 Don't worry if that sounds complicated, though, that's just a fancy way to say "databases other than SQL"!
 This section is going to cover MongoDB, which is a NoSQL database.
 What is "NoSQL," you ask?
-Well, you've come to the right place, becuase we're going to explain what that is too!
+Well, you've come to the right place, because we're going to explain what that is too!

-*Note: Since this is a data science workshop, we'll be mainly covering how to query data that is already present in the database.
+*Note: We'll be mainly covering how to query data that is already present in the database.
 To learn more about inputting and manipulating data, please refer to the [documentation](https://docs.mongodb.com/), there is a wealth of knowledge here!*

 ## What is NoSQL? 🗃

-MongoDB is a NoSQL databse, so before talking about MongoDB, it's important to understand what NoSQL is.
+MongoDB is a NoSQL database, so before talking about MongoDB, it's important to understand what NoSQL is.
 Let's dive into that, shall we?

 ### An SQL Refresher 💨

 You may already know a bit about SQL and what it is (if not, then you might find the SQL section to be helpful).
 In a nutshell, SQL stands for "Structured Query Language" and SQL databases are just that -- structured.
 Heavily structured.
 All the data is organized into tables, and all the tables have to conform to some schema.
 A schema is essentially an outline that defines how a database will organize it's data.
-There are some huge benefits from this, but it also makes application developemnt a bit difficult.
+There are some huge benefits from this, but it also makes application development a bit difficult.

 ### SQL Pains 🤒

 The strictness of SQL schemas is great when you know exactly what you're trying to build.
 You can easily define a schema that will hold all the data that your app will need.
 But problems start to creep up when the exact form of your app's data isn't set in stone.
 This happens a lot with startups or proof-of-concept projects.
 Sometimes the exact schema of an application's data isn't known.

 As a rudimentary example, let's think about a university.
 In order to maintain a database of all the students, it would need to keep track of the following student information: